-Located in the heart of the beautiful Texas Hill Country
+Fredericksburg the Texas Hill Country

+Lady Bird Johnson Municipal Park features an 18-hole golf course, picnic pavilions, the Live Oak Wilderness Trail, a swimming pool, an RV park and a "fishing hole."
 "The Bat Tunnel" is open nightly from June through October.
-This abandoned railroad tunnel is home to over two million Mexican free-tailed bats that emerge each evening around dusk—it's a sight to behold!
+This abandoned railroad tunnel is home to over three million Brazilian free-tailed bats that emerge each evening around dusk—it's a sight to behold!